What is a Driver/Sales Worker?

 Persuasion: Persuading others to change their minds or behavior.

-- Truck Driver
+- Catering Driver

 The states with the most job growth for Driver/Sales Worker are Colorado, Utah, and Nevada.
 Watch out if you plan on working in Ohio, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.

-Salary for a Driver/Sales Worker
+What is the Average Salary of a Driver/Sales Worker

-Driver/Sales Workers make between $17,810 and $48,880 a year.
+The salary for Driver/Sales Workers ranges between about $17,810 and $48,880 a year.

 Driver/Sales Workers who work in California, Alabama, or Vermont, make the highest salaries.